 More about PMS

-PMS The Monthly Survey of Services produces indicators to monitor the short-term behavior of the services sector in Brazil.
-The survey investigates the gross revenue from services in formal enterprises that employ 20 or more persons, in which the main activity is a non-financial service, excluding the areas of health and education.
+The Monthly Survey of Services produces indicators to monitor the short-term behavior of the services sector in Brazil.
+The survey investigates the gross revenue from services in formal enterprises employing 20 or more persons, in which the main activity is a non-financial service, excluding the areas of health and education.
 It produces results for Brazil and all the Federation Units.
 Results are available at Sidra.